yvonnecodes/myPortfolio-v1/README.md

 Hi there!

 Thanks for checking out my repository!
 This is my first version of my personal portfolio and it includes projects that I have been working on.
+I am currently still working on this.